 Everything comes full circle in Apple-Adobe relationship

-While Flash is still not available on Apple’s devices, Adobe has conceded defeat and effectively acknowledged that Apple was right in not supporting Flash.
-This month Adobe is renaming their Flash tool as Adobe Animate, and de-emphasizing the Flash file format as the web community as a whole has moved on to HTML5.
+While Adobe's Flash was pushed into oblivion by Apple's founder, and Adobe has even conceded defeat and acknowledged that Apple was right in not supporting Flash.
+Adobe renamed their Flash tools as Adobe Animate, and is de-emphasizing the Flash file format as the web community as a whole has moved on to HTML5 and CSS3.
 With the personal history of Steve Jobs feelings towards Adobe also out of the way, with new CEOs at both companies, making a return to the early discussion of Apple buying Adobe more plausible.
 While Apple does offer a number of apps, ranging from Keynote and Final Cut to Photos, the software applications business has been only a side note for the company.
 While Adobe’s tools run on Apple devices, it would require a dramatic shift in Apple’s emphasis for Apple to buy Adobe.